higherkindness/mu-haskell/docs/docs/grpc.md

    args <- getArgs
 ```

-Instead of building our client directly, we need to use `TypeApplications` (yes, we can't escape from `TypeApplications` either way 🤷🏼‍♂️) in a call to `buildService` to create the actual gRPC client.
+Instead of building our client directly, we can use `TypeApplications` to call `buildService` to create the actual gRPC client.
+(You can also use `ScopedTypeVariables` and something like `(Proxy :: Proxy Service)` but it's a bit more verbose).

-After that, the implementation of the three service calls becomes quite trivial:
+After that, let's have a look at an example implementation of the three service calls:

 ```haskell
 import Text.Read (readMaybe)